David Stoliar: After the war

-Stoliar's father Jacob survived the Second World War.
+Stoliar's father Yaakov survived the Second World War.
 They learned that in 1942 the authorities in German-occupied France had deported David's mother, along with her stepson by her second marriage, to their deaths in the Auschwitz-Birkenau concentration camp.
-David married his first wife, Adria, in 1945, by whom he had a son, and served in the Israeli army in the 1948 Arab–Israeli War.
+David married his first wife, Adria, in 1945, by whom he had a son, and served in the Israel Defense Forces in the 1948 Arab–Israeli War, fighting on the Syrian front as a machine gunner.

 After the war Stoliar worked in the oil industry and in shoe manufacturing.
 Adria died in 1961 and he married his second wife, Marda, in 1968.
-David lived and worked in Japan and then moved to the United States.
+He lived in Japan for 18 years before moving to the United States.
+He became a naturalized US citizen in 1983.
 He and Marda settled in Bend, Oregon.
 He died on 1 May 2014 at the age of 91.